eliotstock/stake/README.md

     1. Check ethernet interface(s) have a connection, use DHCP for now
     1. Use an entire disk, 250GB SSD, LVM group, no need to encrypt
     1. Take photo of file system summary screen during installation
-    1. Hostname: stake, username: [redacted]
+    1. Hostname: `stake`.
+Set a username.
     1. Import SSH identity: yes, GitHub, don’t allow password auth over SSH
-    1. Use the [redacted] SSH public key from GitHub
+    1. Use your SSH public key from GitHub
     1. No extra snaps
+1. Disable `cloud-init`
+    1. `sudo touch /etc/cloud/cloud-init.disabled`
+    1. `sudo reboot`
+    1. Make sure you can still log in as your new user.
+    1. `sudo dpkg-reconfigure cloud-init` and uncheck everything except `None`.
+    1. `sudo apt-get purge cloud-init`
+    1. `sudo rm -rf /etc/cloud/ && sudo rm -rf /var/lib/cloud/`
+    1. `sudo reboot`
+    1. Again, make sure you can still log in as your new user.

 ### ARM